hypermedia-app/hydra-box-web-access-control/readme.md

 It is possible to restrict considered instances of `acl:Authorization`, for example to select only ACLs valid for given timeframe or by a custom property.

 To do that, pass a function to the `check` call, which will return partial SPARQL patterns.
-It takes an RDF/JS Variable object as input which will match the ACL resources in the query,
+It takes an RDF/JS Variable object as input which will match the ACL resources in the query.

 ```typescript
 import { Variable } from '@rdfjs/types'